avishekdutta14/CAMEO/README.md

 (vi)	Krona chart on the basis of unique diversity of different samples can be observed in single_OTU.html

-N.B.)
-Krona chart generated in the form of HTML file can be viewed through any web-browser supporting HTML file.
+N.B.: Krona chart generated in the form of HTML file can be viewed through any web-browser supporting HTML file.

 For any CAMEO related query contact